-[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the agency.]
-Stat.
+[Publications: Publications referenced are available from the agency] Stat.
 Auth.: ORS 469 Stats.
-Implemented: ORS 469.470 & ORS 469.556
+Implemented: ORS 469.470 & ORS 469.556 Hist.: EFSC 2-1980, f. & ef.
+2-28-80

 Construction Reports

 (1) Prior to the initial production of yellowcake, the site certificate holder shall submit copies of monthly construction progress reports to the Council.
 Such reports shall describe the status of mining activities, building construction, and tailings dam and pond construction in sufficient detail to allow the Council or its representatives to observe significant construction progress.